Scrambled Linear Pseudorandom Number Generators: Conclusions

 \section{Conclusions}

 The combination of \xoroshiro/\xoshiro and suitable scramblers provides a wide range of high-quality and fast solutions for pseudorandom number generation.
-Parallax has embedded in their recently designed Propeller 2 microcontroller \xoroshiross[128] and \xoroshiropp[32]; \xoroshirop[116] is the stock generator of Erlang, and the next version of the popular embedded language Lua will sport \xoshiross[256] as stock generator.
+Parallax has embedded in their recently designed Propeller 2 microcontroller \xoroshiross[128] and the $16$-bit \xoroshiropp[32]; \xoroshirop[116] is the stock generator of Erlang and \xoshiross[256] is the stock generator of the popular embedded language Lua and of GNU Fortran. \xoroshiropp[128] and \xoshiropp[256] are scheduled to be included in Java 17 as part of JDK Enhancement Proposal 356.
 Recently, the speed of \xoshiross[128] has found application in cryptography~\cite{BFMFYL,GeREPMIQ}.

-We believe that a more complete study of scramblers can shed some further light on the behavior of such generators: the main open problem is that of devising a model explaining the elimination of Hamming-weight dependencies.
-While targeting a high polynomial degree (and several low-degree monomials) seem to be sufficient to obtain resilience to binary-rank and linear-complexity test, we have little intuition of what causes an improvement in the results in the test described in Section~\ref{sec:hwd}.
+We believe that a more complete study of scramblers can shed some further light on the behavior of such generators: the open problem is that of devising a model explaining the elimination of Hamming-weight dependencies.
 The main difficulty is that analyzing the Boolean functions representing each scrambled bit in isolation is not sufficient, as Hamming-weight dependencies are generated by their collective behavior.

-There are variants of the scramblers we discussed that do not use rotations: for example, in the \texttt{++} and \texttt{**} scrambler the rotation can be replaced by xoring $x$ with $x \gg r$, as also this operation will increase the linear complexity of the lower bits.
+There are variants of the scramblers we discussed that do not use rotations: for example, in the \texttt{++} and \texttt{**} scramblers the rotation can be replaced by xoring $x$ with $x \gg r$, as also this operation will increase the linear complexity of the lower bits.
 For contexts in which rotations are not available or too expensive, one might explore the possibility of using \xorshift generators scrambled with such variants.

-On a more theoretical side, it would be interesting to find a closed form for the number of monomials of the scrambler \texttt{*} with constant $(2^s+1)$ when $s>1$, thus extending Theorem~\ref{teo:carry3}, or an ANF for the Boolean functions of the \texttt{++} and \texttt{**} scramblers.

-For more complex matrices, word polynomials might be based on more general approaches, such as \emph{quasideterminants}~\cite{GeRDMNR}.
-In some desperate case, one might degenerate to the \emph{Dieudonn\'e determinant}~\cite{DieDCNC}, which basically forces commutativity of all blocks by remapping them in the Abelianization of the subring $R$ they generate.
-In the case of a word polynomial predicting (almost) exactly the generator it might be interesting to tune the parameters of the generator using the figure of merit introduced in~\cite{NieRNGQMCM}.